x64dbg/docs/commands/gui/ClearLog.md

-# lblc/lbldel/labeldel
+# ClearLog/cls/lc/lclr

-Delete a label.
+Clear the log window.

 ## arguments

-`arg1` Address of the label to delete.
+This command has no arguments.

 ## result